Christine-1122/Lazor-Project/README.md

 ---------------

 - A, B, C in output solution showed reflect block, opaque block and refract block.
-- x:the fixed block which means no block is allowed here.
+- x: the fixed block which means no block is allowed here.